Kansas City’s pro sports teams ‘Allied for Andover’ after tornado - NewsBreak

 Kansas City’s pro sports teams ‘Allied for Andover’ after tornado

-KANSAS CITY, Mo. — The metro’s four professional sports franchises joined together to help victims of the tornado that hit Andover, Kansas , last week.
+KANSAS CITY, Mo.
+(WDAF) — The metro’s four professional sports franchises joined together to help victims of the tornado that hit Andover last week.

 The Kansas City Royals, Kansas City Chiefs, Sporting KC, and KC Current will donate $80,000 toward organizations already helping tornado victims recover and rebuild.